Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 ***Jacob fill in how this interfaces with everything, and Ethan provide the customer specs***
 1. The Post-processing shall step up the tachometer signal, coming from the microcontroller, to send to the boiler controller.
 2. The Post-processing shall isolate the signal from backfeed.

+*Op-amp circuit*

 ## Ports & Buttons